Frank Page (Southern Baptist)

-Frank S. Page (born August 23, 1952) was president of the Southern Baptist Convention (SBC) from 2006 to 2008, and president of the denomination's Executive Committee from 2010 to 2018.
+Frank S. Page (born August 23, 1952) was the president of the Southern Baptist Convention (SBC) from 2006 to 2008, and the president of the denomination's Executive Committee from 2010 to 2018.
 Page announced his resignation on March 27, 2018, admitting to "a personal failing" that involved a "morally inappropriate relationship."
-Frank Page now pastors Pebble Creek Baptist Church in South Carolina.
+Frank Page pastored Pebble Creek Baptist Church in South Carolina from June 2019 to February 2024.

 Church Leader

 Page was born in Robbins, North Carolina, on August 23, 1952.
 He was invited to attend Southside Baptist Church in Greensboro, North Carolina, where he professed faith in Jesus Christ at age 9.

 A graduate of Ben L. Smith High School in Greensboro, he earned a Bachelor of Science degree from Gardner-Webb University in North Carolina, majoring in Psychology.
 He was ordained at Immanuel Baptist Church in Greensboro in 1974.
 He received the Master of Divinity degree and earned his Ph.D. in Christian ethics from Southwestern Baptist Theological Seminary in Fort Worth, Texas, in 1980 at the age of 28.
 He is the author of several books, has written articles for various publications and was the lead writer for the Advanced Continuing Witness Training material.

 Page's election to his current position followed 34 years of church and denominational service.
 He served as pastor of Live Oak Baptist Church, Gatesville, Texas (1979–81), LaFayette Baptist Church, Fayetteville, North Carolina (1981–87), Gambrell Street Baptist Church, Fort Worth, Texas (1987–91), Warren Baptist Church, Augusta, Georgia (1991-2001), and First Baptist Church, Taylors, South Carolina (2001–09).
 Under his leadership, First Baptist Church of Taylors experienced a period of rapid growth, reaching average worship attendance of over 2,400.
+Page currently served as Lead Pastor of Pebble Creek Baptist Church in Taylors, South Carolina (2019-2024).

 Page and his wife, the former Dayle Gibson, have three daughters, Melissa (d.
 November 2009), Laura, and Allison.

 SBC Executive

 Page was president of the Southern Baptist Convention (SBC) from 2006 to 2008 and served as vice president of evangelism for the North American Mission Board of the Southern Baptist Convention, 2009-2010.
-He was a member of the SBC's Great Commission Resurgence Task Force in 2009-2010 and a director of Baptist Global Response from 2008-2010.
+He was a member of the SBC's Great Commission Resurgence Task Force in 2009-2010 and a director of Baptist Global Response from 2008 to 2010.

 In June 2006 Page was nominated by Florida pastor Forrest Pollock to become Southern Baptist Convention President.
 Pollack stressed how much Page's church contributed to the Cooperative Program, which funds SBC projects.

 After his election, Page said the convention would not change its views on social issues like same-sex marriage or abortion.
 He said "I do not want anyone to think I am out to undo a conservative movement."

 During his two years as president of the SBC, Page was a frequent guest on national and local television networks and programs, including NBC, CBS, CBN, Fox News, and Larry King Live.
 In 2007, he was named as one of the Fifty Most Influential Christians in America by the Church Report.